Sade Sati and Saturn Return: What Actually Happens During These Transits

 Frequently Asked Questions

-To determine if you are currently in Sade Sati, you need to know your natal Moon sign (Rashi) and Saturn's current transit sign.
-If Saturn is currently transiting the sign immediately before your Moon sign, your Moon sign itself, or the sign immediately after your Moon sign, you are in Sade Sati.
-Kaala calculates this automatically and shows you which phase you are in, when it started, and when it will end.
+You need two things: your Vedic Moon sign and Saturn's current transit sign.
+If Saturn is in the sign before your Moon, your Moon sign itself, or the sign after it -- you are in Sade Sati.
+Kaala calculates this automatically and shows you which phase you are in, when it started, and when it ends.

 Not necessarily.
-The first Sade Sati (typically in the late twenties) can feel more disruptive because it often coincides with major life transitions — career establishment, marriage, and the shift from youthful freedom to adult responsibility.
-The second Sade Sati (late fifties) may be experienced more gracefully if the lessons of the first were integrated.
-The severity depends more on chart-specific factors than on which iteration it is.
+Your first Sade Sati (typically late twenties) often feels more disruptive because it collides with major life transitions -- career establishment, marriage, the shift from youth to real adulthood.
+Your second (late fifties) tends to be more manageable if you integrated the lessons from the first.
+The severity depends more on your specific chart factors than on which round it is.

 Yes.
-For Ascendants where Saturn is a Yogakaraka (Taurus and Libra), Sade Sati can coincide with career advancement, material gains, and the solidification of goals — though still with Saturn's characteristic demands for hard work and discipline.
-Even for other Ascendants, Sade Sati frequently produces positive outcomes in disguise: a difficult job loss leads to a better career, a relationship ending creates space for a more compatible partner.
+If you have a Taurus or Libra Ascendant, Saturn is actually your Yogakaraka -- your most beneficial planet.
+Sade Sati for you can coincide with career advancement, material gains, and real momentum.
+Even for other Ascendants, Sade Sati often produces positive outcomes in disguise.
+A tough job loss leads to a better career.
+A relationship ending creates space for someone more compatible.